codee-com/open-catalog/Checks/PWR036/README.md

 }
 ```

-Next, consider another example code where memory access patterns are optimized
+Next, consider another example code where memory access patterns can be
-in order to improve locality of reference.
-More specifically, the elements of
+optimized to improve locality of reference.
+The elements of the array `a` are
-array `a` are accessed indirectly, through array `index`.
-What this means is
+accessed indirectly through the array `index`.
+Consequently, the program
-that the program is accessing random elements of the array `a`, which leads to a
+accesses random elements of the array `a`, which leads to a low performance due
-low performance because of the poor usage of the memory subsystem.
+to a poor usage of the memory subsystem:

 ```c
 for (int i = 0; i < LEN_1D; ++i) {